pvini07BR/virus-havoc/README.md

 Switch guns: Press Q for switching to the first slot.
 Press E to switch to the second slot.

 STAGE 1:
 This stage uses a "waves" system.
-In total, this stage has 15 waves.
-Each wave has a fixed amount of viruses, and from the wave 10, the viruses starts going back and forth a bit from the center.
-On the wave number 5, will appear a loot box (i will talk more about the loot boxes later), and it will also appear on the wave number 10 (only if you haven't get the first loot box on wave 5).
-After passing the 15 waves, the boss fight will begin.
+In total, this stage has 10 waves.
+Each wave has a fixed amount of viruses, and from the wave 7, the viruses starts going back and forth a bit from the center.
+On the wave number 4, will appear a loot box (i will talk more about the loot boxes later), and it will also appear on the wave number 7 (only if you haven't get the first loot box on wave 5).
+After passing the 10 waves, the boss fight will begin.
 You will finish the stage if you defeat the boss.
 All the weapons that are caught on stage 1 will NOT be saved.

 OBS: The stage 1 was made to be played only with the following guns: Common Laser Gun, Dual-Cannon Laser Gun and Dual-Cannon Diagonal Laser Gun.

-STAGE 2: It has nothing yet.
-Only music and a background.
-If you turn on the override boss fight mode, there will not be any music and nothing will happen.
+STAGE 2:
+There are two enemies: the paper plane bomber, and the shooting folder, both has 6 of health.
+The plane shoots a .zip bomb, that can deal between 1-2 of damage on the player and the enemies.
+And the shooting folder, shoots files on your direction.
+Deals only 1 of damage.

 LOOT BOXES:
 They are boxes that contains a random gun, depending on the stage that you are playing.
 It has 75% of chance of appearing on a stage, depending on what moment exactly it was made to it appear.
 If you already got the loot box before, it will not appear again until you restart the stage.